-In October 2011, the Company entered into a collaboration agreement with Global Blood Therapeutics, Inc. (formerly called Global Blood Targeting, Inc.) ("Global Blood").
+In October 2011, the Company entered into a collaboration agreement with Global Blood.
 Under an agreed research plan, scientists from Global Blood and our FTEs conducted research focused on small molecule therapeutics that target the blood.
-The Company provided to Global Blood access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximated our costs.
+The Company provided Global Blood access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximated our costs.
 In April 2012, the Company extended this agreement through December 2012.
 The Company was the primary obligor in the collaboration arrangement, and accordingly, the Company recorded expense reimbursements from Global Blood as research and development revenue.